-Frank Laubach's dream furnishes the sinews of action, and charts the steps Christians can take to help prevent World Wars.
-My dream is that three hundred thousand pray-ers may unite to forge chains of love that the living Christ may lift these missionaries of love, as they in turn lift the world's dark races to freedom, understanding and brotherhood.
+Frank Laubach's dream furnishes the sinews of action and charts the steps Christians can take to help prevent World Wars.
+My dream is that three hundred thousand pray-ers may unite to forge chains of love that the living Christ may lift these missionaries of love, as they in turn lift [people all over the world] to freedom, understanding, and brotherhood.